AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/common-installer-errors.md

 - Find and save to disk **Event Viewer** logs.
 [This article](../system-logs) explains how to do that.

-- Please email all these files from two previous steps to the **[support team](./support/contact)** and describe the problem in the message body.
+- Please email all these files from two previous steps to the support team at **support@adguard.com** and describe the problem in the message body.
 Our tech support agents will reply to you as soon as possible.